tnthreat33/tnthreat33/README.md

 ### 👋 Hey I'm Rachel 🏀✈️

-I'm a Full Stack Software Engineer who graduated from Flatiron School.
-I have experience in JavaScript, React, Ruby, and Ruby on Rails, with my current focus on Python.

-My professional background is in sports business and client relationships, and I currently work with Indy Eleven Sports and Entertainment.
-My passion lies in leveraging technology to enhance fan experiences through partnerships with sports organizations.
+I'm a Full Stack Software Developer and a graduate of Flatiron School, with a professional focus on .NET Web API and Blazor.
+Before transitioning to software development, I built a career in sports marketing and partnerships.
+My passion lies in combining a strong foundation in software development with my sports background, leveraging technology to enhance fan experiences in the sports industry.

 When I'm not coding, you'll often hear me talking about University of Tennessee athletics, sharing travel stories, and advocating for women's sports.